This story was originally published on February 17, 2019 and has since been updated.

 1. PAY YOURSELF FIRST.
 You've heard of treat yo'self.
-This is pay. yo. self.
-This is business advice that encourages you to PRACTICE SAVING: Even if it's a small amount every week, you need to start putting money away.
+This is pay yo'self.
+This catchy tagline is intended to encourage saving.
+Even if it's a small amount every week, you need to start putting money away.
 Here's a tip: If you're using cash and you break the bill, deposit the rest of the amount into savings.

 2. YOU NEED AN EMERGENCY FUND.
 If you lose your job, get sick, or are unable to work, financial planners suggest having an emergency fund that can cover a month's expenses.
 That way you're not dragging yourself into debt when you're already down.